 About The Royal Canadian Legion

 Founded in 1925, the Legion is Canada’s largest Veteran support and community service organization.
 We are a non-profit organization with a national reach across Canada as well as branches in the U.S., Europe and Mexico.
-With more than 275,000 members, many of whom volunteer an extraordinary amount of time to their branches, our strength is in our numbers.
+With close to 270,000 members, many of whom volunteer an extraordinary amount of time to their branches, our strength is in our numbers.